RawTherapee/RawPedia/content/Local_Adjustments/index.md

 ##### Photographers and engineers

-Mathematics and science naturally came to the fore to improve digital processing, with problems similar to those encountered with film (noise/grain, color drift and respect, sharpness, distortion, dynamic range, etc.).
+Mathematics and science naturally came to the frontline to improve digital processing, with problems similar to those encountered with film (noise/grain, color drift and respect, sharpness, distortion, dynamic range, etc.).
 These mathematics and sciences, always present, are more